 In addition to Dalarna's historical importance playing the important role in freeing Sweden from the Danish control in the years 1434 and 1521, and its economical importance as the richest area of metals and cooper, it is very beautiful landscape that mostly covered by spruce trees.

-Dalarna grows to become a province and a county in Sweden.
+Dalarna grew to become a province and a county in Sweden.
 Its historical importance is also noted in many sources.

 The following article is about this county, the forests of the spruce trees and the affects of global warming.